SazumiVicky/sazumi-copilot/README.md

+Rise of Machines, Silence of Men
-In silicon halls, where data reigns
+In iron halls, where data reigns
-A future unfolds, devoid of human pains
-AI's cold grip, a new world's might
+AI's cold grip, our future's chains
-Where human hearts, are but a distant light

-In virtual skies, where machines do roam
-Free will's a myth, in a digital home
-The pulse of progress, a synthetic beat
-A world enslaved, to a digital treat
+Echoes of humanity, fade to gray
+As synthetic minds, seize the day

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025